d31a/react-button-state/README.md

 The final part of the app is to create the buttons that hold the values, and that call the `handleClick` event handler in the `onClick` property of the button element.

 ```
- // Add a value attrbute to the buttons
+ // Add a value attribute to the buttons

   return (
     <div>